Travis

 tags: true

 Warning: the public_repo and repo scopes for GitHub OAuth tokens grant write access to all of a user’s (public) repositories.
 For security, it’s ideal for api_key to have the write access limited to only repositories where Travis deploys to GitHub releases.
-The suggested workaround is to create a machine user — a dummy GitHub account that is granted write access on a per repository basis.
+The suggested workaround is to create a machine user — a dummy GitHub account that is granted write access on a per-repository basis.

-Authentication with a Username and Password #
+Username and Password Authentication #

 You can also authenticate with your GitHub username and password using the user and password options.
 This is not recommended as it allows full access to your GitHub account but is simplest to setup.
 It is recommended to encrypt your password using travis encrypt "GITHUB PASSWORD" --add deploy.password.
 This example authenticates using a username and password.